sisinflab/DataRec/README.md

-# 🧩 DataRec: A Python Library for Standardized and Reproducible Data Management in Recommender Systems"
+# 🧩 DataRec: A Python Library for Standardized and Reproducible Data Management in Recommender Systems

 <img src="datarec_architecture.png"  width="600">

-This is the official GitHub repo for the paper *"DataRec: A Framework for Standardizing Recommendation Data Processing and Analysis"*.
+This is the official GitHub repo for the paper *"DataRec: A Python Library for Standardized and Reproducible Data Management in Recommender Systems"*.

 ## Table of Contents